pcaston/OpenPeerPower.github.io/source/_integrations/mysensors.markdown

 ha_domain: mysensors
 ---

 The [MySensors](https://www.mysensors.org) project combines devices like Arduino, ESP8266, Raspberry Pi, NRF24L01+ and RFM69 to build affordable sensor networks.
-This integration will automatically add all available devices to Home Assistant, after [presentation](#presentation) is done.
+This integration will automatically add all available devices to Open Peer Power, after [presentation](#presentation) is done.
 That is, you do not need to add anything to your configuration for the devices for them to be added.
 Go to the **states** section of the developer tools to find the devices that have been identified.

 ## Configuration